 On June 18, the federal energy regulator decided how to handle the data-center grid problem.
 The decision it made, and the one it avoided, tells you something about how American governance actually works under pressure.

-The Inference, Issue 17: HB 2992, Oklahoma's data-center cost-attribution law, goes operative July 1, and on June 16 voters chose the commissioner favored to apply it to the first live load.
+The Inference, Issue 17: HB 2992, Oklahoma's data-center cost-attribution law, goes operative July 1, and on June 16 voters chose the nominee favored to apply it to the first live load.

 The Inference: Issue 16: Anthropic disclosed that AI now writes more than 80% of its code the same week Oklahoma's data-center power bill came due before the Corporation Commission.